 Shad’s personal experience with Sage Hill in 2012 stirred a passion for a Sage Hill presence in Memphis.
 Along with co-founder Tim Holler, they shared a vision to meet the overwhelming need in their community for life-changing counseling.
 In October of 2014, Shad and Tim officially launched Sage Hill Counseling in Memphis, TN, to help people “become who they were made to be so they can do what they were made to do.”

-Shad and his wife Veronica are also alumni of the Downline Institute and are members of First Evangelical Church where Shad serves as an elder and co-leads a Sunday School class.
+Shad and his wife Veronica are also alumni of the Downline Institute and are members of First Evangelical Church where Shad co-leads a Sunday School class.
 The Berry’s have four children: Ainslee, Abbie, Jack, and Ann Claire.

 He is a native Memphian and graduate of the University of Memphis with a degree in Business Management as a member of the university’s Emerging Leader program.